quollism/blender-keyframetools/README.md

 ## Roadmap

-* Some kind of pie menu or keymap.
+These are the current priorities as of version 0.0.4

+### Additions

-* Add: Smooth Rough tool from animBot (will be called Dampen/Excite)
+* Smooth Rough tool from animBot (will be called Dampen/Excite)

+### Fixes

-* Make existing tools work with object-level animation
+* All: Make existing tools work with object-level animation, not just bones
-* More to follow...
+* Ease: Do something more helpful with out-of-bounds keys

-* Work on Blender 2.8 compatibility once 2.8 API is declared stable.
+Work on Blender 2.8 compatibility will begin after 2.8 API is declared stable by the Blender devs.

+## Acknowledgements

+Thanks to

+* Luciano "Looch" Muñoz for guidance and encouragment
+* Alan Camilo for inspiring us with animBot